caozxin/backtracking/README.md

             path.pop() # revert(...additional states) if necessary e.g. permutations

   # Backtracking with Aggregation Template:
-  -->We need to aggregate the return value from child recursive calls to parent and bubble them up.
+  -->Basically We use backtracking to aggregate the return value from child recursive calls to parent and bubble them up.

       function def dfs(start_index, [...additional states]):
       if is_leaf(start_index):